< Go to Stroller & Car Seat Combos

 Ease of Attaching Car Seat

 For a product specifically designed for its brand of car seat, you'd think attaching a Graco seat to the Graco SnugRider would be easier.
-The SnugRider earned a 6 of 10 for ease of car seat attachment, which is the average for the group, and 4 points below the high score of 10 earned by both Bugaboo strollers that require adapters for every car seat they work with.
-The low for the metric is a 1 for the BOB Revolution Flex Combo thanks to its 2 step attachment process that includes restraint straps that parents might forget or choose not to use, leaving baby open to potential injuries.
+The SnugRider earned a 6 of 10 for ease of car seat attachment, which is the average for the group, and 4 points below the high score of 10 earned by the Doona Combo that is a car seat and stroller together in one product.

 We tested our SnugRider with the Graco SnugRide Classic Connect 30 and the Graco SnugRide Click Connect 35.
 Both seats should just click into place when you put the carrier onto the frame and apply a little pressure.
 We had similar problems with both of them appearing to be properly latched in place, but not actually being fully connected when we tugged on the handle.
 The back portion fo the carriers install easily and could leave parents thinking it is secure, but in our tests for both models, we had to apply more pressure to the foot portion of the carrier to get the bottom latched in place.
 Even when we heard the audible click, it wasn't always truly attached so we recommend parents give the carrier handle a good tug to determine how well they have done their installation job.